 Nickelodeon Punta Cana Review: An All-Inclusive for the Whole Family

 If you have toddlers, I just got your attention.
-When we told our three-year-old we were going to somewhere he could meet his favourite Paw Patrol characters, he couldn’t sleep until we were on the plane.
+When we told our (then) three-year-old we were going to somewhere he could meet his favourite Paw Patrol characters, he couldn’t sleep until we were on the plane.

 The new Nickelodeon Hotels & Resorts Punta Cana, home to some of Nickelodeon’s most popular cartoon characters, did not disappoint.
 For the first time, we, the adults, didn’t have to choose between the luxury that comes with an adult all-inclusive and the fun-filled activities that come with more family-friendly resorts.